 - Solution 3: Check the cables.
 If you're using a desktop computer, make sure external speakers are plugged in, turned on, and connected to the correct audio port or a USB port.
 If your computer has color-coded ports, the audio output port will usually be green.

-- Solution 4: Connect headphones and see if you can hear the sound from the headphones.
+- Solution 4: Connect your headphones and see if you can hear the sound from them.

 More troubleshooting tips

-If you're still having trouble viewing YouTube videos, check out these support pages from YouTube.
-The answers there should be able to help you solve most playback problems:
+If you're still having trouble viewing YouTube videos, review these YouTube support pages.
+The answers there should be able to help you solve most playback problems.